apache/fineract/README.md

 Instructions to execute Integration tests
 ============
-1. Login to mysql DB using `mysql -u root -p mysql`
 > Note that if this is the first time to access MySQL DB, then you may need to reset your password.

-2. Create the mifosplatform-tenants database using `CREATE DATABASE mifosplatform-tenants`.
-3. Create the default tenant database using `CREATE DATABASE mifostenant-default`.
-4. Download gradle-wrapper.jar version 2.10 and place it in the fineract-provider/gradle/wrapper folder.
-See 'Instructions to download gradle wrapper' above.
-5. Run the following commands:
+Run the following commands:
+1. `./gradlew createDB -PdbName=mifosplatform-tenants`
+1. `./gradlew createDB -PdbName=mifostenant-default`
 1. `./gradlew migrateTenantListDB -PdbName=mifosplatform-tenants`
-    2. `./gradlew migrateTenantDB -PdbName=mifostenant-default`
+1. `./gradlew migrateTenantDB -PdbName=mifostenant-default`
-6. Run `./gradlew clean integrationTest`
+1. `./gradlew clean integrationTest`
-7. Run `./gradlew tomcatRunWar`
+1. `./gradlew tomcatRunWar`

 Version
 ============